 There are 4 main stages of liver cirrhosis, which in itself is late-stage liver damage.
 Meaning, once scarring starts to affect liver function, it will gradually worsen if not handled appropriately.
 Here is a brief explanation of the 4 liver cirrhosis stages.

 While it is important to know what to look out for, it also helps to know why these symptoms occur.
-With liver cirrhosis, the liver loses its ability to purify blood from toxins, absorb fats, and produce clotting proteins.
+With liver cirrhosis, the liver loses its ability to purify the blood from toxins, absorb fats, and produce clotting proteins.

 As a result, these are the several symptoms and health complications that arise.
 They are:

 Some of the symptoms, like ascites, can also lead to other health complications.
-In the case with ascites, those with cirrhosis may have a tougher time fighting off infection, which makes the body susceptible to bacterial peritonitis.
-This is a very serious infection that must diagnosed early for recovery.
+In the case of ascites, those with cirrhosis may have a tougher time fighting off infection, which makes the body susceptible to bacterial peritonitis.
+This is a very serious infection that must be diagnosed early for recovery.
 Failing to do so, puts the afflicted in a high-risk category and can prove to be terminal.

 Besides advising weight loss and a complete cut-off from alcohol, doctors may also prescribe specific medication to control liver cirrhosis and its symptoms.
 Here is what you can expect in terms of treatment.

 Preventing liver cirrhosis involves mainly doing all you can to steer clear of the common causes.
 These are the best approaches you can employ.

 Alcohol has been found to cause liver damage and limiting exposure to it will help keep your liver in good shape.
 This is especially important if consuming alcohol is a regular part of your routine as research has found chronic alcohol abuse to be a leading cause.